rmurph07/M013-group10/README.md

 2. The short bit binary values are 5-bit.
 3. The long bit binary values are 7-bit.
 4. There are 14 short characters this program utilizes.
+5. This program does not convert decimal numbers to binary values or binary values to decimal numbers.

 # PROGRAM 1 HOW TO: ENCODE STRING TO BINARY

 1. Input program Findcode into interpreter.
 2. Create a new text file called "text_input.txt" or input predetermined file called "text_input.txt" from M013-group10 GitHub
-3. Input string in text file (Ex: "abcdefgh")
+3. Input desired string text in text file if you have a created an empty file.
+(Ex: "abcdefgh")
 5. Run program
 6. The desired output will be in a file named "findcode_output.txt" and will be a string of binary values with the count in front (Ex: 4.10001).